Investiture Controversy: Henry IV and Pope Gregory VII

 Gregory VII was meanwhile still resisting a few hundred yards away from the basilica in the Castel Sant'Angelo, then known as the house of Cencius.
 Gregory called on his allies for help, and Robert Guiscard (the Norman ruler of Sicily, Apulia, and Calabria) responded, entering Rome on 27 May 1084.
 The Normans came in force and attacked with such strength that Henry and his army fled.
 Gregory VII was rescued, but Rome was plundered in the process, for which the citizens of Rome blamed him.
 As a result, Gregory VII was forced to leave Rome under the protection of the Normans, fleeing to Salerno, where he grew ill and died on 25 May 1085.
 The last words he uttered were, "I have loved justice and hated iniquity, and therefore I die in exile."

 Upon the death of Gregory, the cardinals elected a new pope, Pope Victor III.
 He owed his elevation to the influence of the Normans.
 Antipope Clement III still occupied St. Peter's.
 When Victor III died, the cardinals elected Pope Urban II (1088–99).
 He was one of three men Gregory VII suggested as his successor.
 Urban II preached the First Crusade, which united Western Europe, and more importantly, reconciled the majority of bishops who had abandoned Gregory VII.

 The reign of Henry IV showed the weakness of the German monarchy.
-The ruler was dependent upon the good will of the great men, the nobility of his land.
+The ruler was dependent upon the good will of the nobility of his land.
 These were technically royal officials and hereditary princes.
 He was also dependent on the resources of the churches.
 Henry IV alienated the Church of Rome and many of the magnates in his own kingdom.
 Many of these spent years in open or subversive rebellion.
 Henry failed to create a proper bureaucracy to replace his disobedient vassals.
 The magnates became increasingly independent, and the Church withdrew support.
 Henry IV spent the last years of his life desperately grasping to keep his throne.
 It was a greatly diminished kingdom.